asbiin/laravel-webauthn/README.md

 ## Configuration

-You can publish the LaravelWebauthn configuration in a file named `config/webauthn.php`.
+You can publish the LaravelWebauthn configuration in a file named `config/webauthn.php`, and resources.
 Just run this artisan command:

 ```sh